dojscart/remote-payments-developer-docs/docs-site/docs/Accept payments/Components/wallet.md

 <BeforeStartSnippet />

+To enable Apple Pay, you must host the [domain verification file](/apple-pay/apple-developer-merchantid-domain-association) on each domain you want to use, including subdomains, under the following path: `https://yourdomain/.well-known/apple-developer-merchantid-domain-association`.

+Make sure that the file is downloadable and served at the correct location, as Apple will use this location to verify the validity of your domain.
+If your domain is protected from public access and you wish to complete domain verification, you should allow [Apple IP Addresses for Domain Verification](https://developer.apple.com/documentation/apple_pay_on_the_web/setting_up_your_server/#3179116).

 #### Terms and Conditions

 - By integrating Apple Pay, you adhere to the [Apple Pay APIs Acceptable Use Policy](https://developer.apple.com/apple-pay/acceptable-use-guidelines-for-websites/) and accept the terms and conditions defined in the [Apple Pay Web Merchant Terms and Conditions](https://developer.apple.com/apple-pay/terms/apple-pay-web/).